JadhavPrachiGanesh/JadhavPrachiGanesh/README.md

 - 👋 Hi, I’m Prachi Jadhav
 - 👀 I’m interested in ...FORKING THE REPOSITORY
 - 🌱 I’m currently learning ...B.Tech Computer Science 👩🏼‍💻
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Respect the Codebase
 - 📫 How to reach me ...prachiganeshjadhav@gmail.com
 - 😄 Pronouns: ..."Made the code do what they said it couldn't 🤫"
 - ⚡ Fun fact: ..."Fixed the things that broke stuff🛠️!!!"